Lovell Rousseau: Civil War

 Later, Rousseau was once again promoted to major general of Volunteers.
-He served valiantly at the Battles of Shiloh, Stones River, during the Battle of Hoover's Gap Tullahoma Campaign and movements around Chattanooga, Tennessee.
+He served valiantly at the Battles of Shiloh, Perryville, Stones River, during the Battle of Hoover's Gap Tullahoma Campaign and movements around Chattanooga, Tennessee.
 Although from November 1863 until his resignation in November 1865, Rousseau had command of Nashville, Tennessee, he had also, on Sherman's orders, carried out a very successful raid on the Montgomery and West Point Railroad in July 1864.

 House of Representatives and assault on Josiah B. Grinnell

 Rousseau was elected as an Unconditional Unionist to the United States House of Representatives in 1864, serving from 1865 to 1867.
 As a former military officer, he served on the Committee on Military Affairs.
 In June 1866, relations between Rousseau and Iowa Representative Josiah B. Grinnell became tense.
 The two had a series of debates over a bill intended to give more power to the Freedman's Bureau.
 Rousseau opposed the bill, having seen and heard about rebellious and illegal actions by Bureau agents, whereas Grinnell, a former active abolitionist and helper to runaway slaves, strongly supported it.
 The debates eventually turned into mudslinging; Grinnell questioned Rousseau's military record and insulted his performance in battle, and made disparaging comments about Kentucky.

 On June 14, 1866, Rousseau approached Grinnell in the east portico of the Capitol after a session of Congress.
 He told Grinnell that he had been waiting for an apology from him for the insults he made about him before the House.
 Grinnell pretended not to know what Rousseau was talking about, enraging Rousseau, who struck him repeatedly with the iron handle of his rattan cane until it broke.
 He struck him chiefly in the face but a few blows hit Grinnell's hand and shoulder.
 Grinnell walked away with only bruises and did not have to absent himself from Congress.
 However, a committee was organized to investigate the incident, composed of Nathaniel P. Banks, Henry J. Raymond, Rufus P. Spalding, M. Russell Thayer, and John Hogan.

 Rousseau was censured by the House on July 17, 1866, for his assault on Grinnell.
 He resigned from Congress on July 21, 1866, but later won a special election to fill the vacancy caused by his resignation and continued to serve in Congress until 1867.